3 days in Valencia may not sound like a lot of time to explore this interesting Spanish City.

 I stayed at the River Hostel and thoroughly enjoyed my stay.
 It was a nice mix of lively and quiet.
 Plus, the price and location were fantastic.

-Below, I have listed a few of the best hostels in Valencia you should consider staying at during your time in the city.
+Below, I have listed a few hostels you should consider staying at during your time in the city.
 If you aren’t a fan of hostels, I have also included some hotels on the list too!

 ---|---|---|